gizmowiki/gizmowiki.github.io/publications.md

 3. [Intent Mining for the Good, Bad & Ugly Use of Social Web: Concepts, Methods, and Challenges](http://ist.gmu.edu/~hpurohit/informatics-lab/papers/snam-chapter-intent-FINAL.pdf)

 	Hemant Purohit and **Rahul Pandey**.
 2019.
 In Emerging Research Challenges and Opportunities in Computational Social Network Analysis and Mining, Springer.
-DOI: 10.1007/978-3-319-94105-9_1

 	[\[Springer\]](https://doi.org/10.1007/978-3-319-94105-9_1){:target="_blank"}